Monique309/Monique309/README.md

 - 👋 Hi, I’m @Monique309
-- 👀 I’m interested in programming, travalling, and cooking.
+- 👀 I’m interested in programming, traveling, and playing sports.
 - 🌱 I’m currently learning development with Android
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on LinkedIn https://www.linkedin.com/in/monique-de-oliveira-8723a3129/